-Founded in 2004 by HRH The Prince of Wales, The Prince’s School of Traditional Arts developed from the Visual Islamic and Traditional Arts (VITA) Programme established at The Royal College of Art in 1984 by Professor Keith Critchlow.
+Founded in 2004 by HRH The Prince of Wales, The Prince’s Foundation School of Traditional Arts developed from the Visual Islamic and Traditional Arts (VITA) Programme established at The Royal College of Art in 1984 by Professor Keith Critchlow.
 Today, the School teaches students the techniques and methods of contemporary art inspired by living tradition.

-In 2015, the Prince’s School and Art Jameel launched a second institute in the Old Town (Al-Balad) of Jeddah, Saudi Arabia: the Jameel House of Traditional Arts / Jeddah.
+In 2015, the Prince’s Foundation School and Art Jameel launched a second institute in the Old Town (Al-Balad) of Jeddah, Saudi Arabia: the Jameel House of Traditional Arts in Jeddah.
 As in Cairo, the Jeddah institute is focused on preserving the traditional arts and applying those skills to the conservation and restoration of traditional houses in Al-Balad.